 So slowly the water will evaporate and mix up with air thus increasing the humidity around the plants.
 And the best part is it wouldn’t increase humidity for the whole house.

-You can keep a spray bottle and spray water on leaves of your plants or even in the air near plants, thus it will result in an increase of humidity.
-After the leaves evaporate the water sprayed will basically result in humidity for a few hours.
+You can keep a spray bottle filled with water ready at all times.
+Spray water on the leaves of houseplants and in the air near plants.
+Water sprayed on leaves will evaporate and will result in an increase in humidity.
+The humidity will increase for a few hours.

 Misting is a great way of increasing humidity but the only problem is that you will need to spray after every hour or so.
 Another issue is that keeping the plant moistened for long hours may result in fungal growth and in some cases it may even destroy the plant.